 Highly Accelerated Life Testing (HALT testing) and Highly Accelerated Stress Screening (HASS testing) provide efficient and reliable methods for combining multiple test types into a single, comprehensive testing program.

-Element’s HALT testing and HASS testing capabilities combines high temperatures with random vibration to evaluate performance and durability.
-In addition to testing finished components, HALT testing is frequently used in R&D and design validation to anticipate issues before they arise, and avoid costly mistakes that might occur in full-scale testing, or in the field.
+Element’s HALT testing and HASS testing capabilities combine high temperatures with random vibration to evaluate the performance and durability of a design and product reliability.
+HALT testing is frequently used in R&D and product design validation to anticipate issues before they arise, and avoid costly mistakes that might occur in full-scale testing, or in the field.

-HALT testing also provides important information about the performance of finished systems.
-Engineers simulate real-world conditions to uncover hidden defects before sending the product to market.
-By monitoring system performance throughout the testing process, Element can provide crucial details about structural vulnerability, thermal reactions, useful life, and more.
+HALT testing provides essential information about the performance of finished components, systems, and sub-components.
+Element's engineers simulate real-world environmental testing and climatic test conditions to uncover hidden defects before sending the product to market, which prevents the product development life-cycle costs.
+By monitoring system performance throughout the testing process, Element can provide crucial details about the structural vulnerability, thermal reactions, useful life, and more.

-For more information about our HALT testing programs, or to speak to an expert, contact us today.
+For more information about our HALT testing and HASS testing programs, or to speak to an expert, contact us today.

 Performing HALT Testing

-Because it relies on accelerated conditions, HALT testing can be performed quickly using very few product samples.
+Because it relies on accelerated conditions, we can perform HALT testing quickly to detect product weaknesses, using only very few samples.
 Most HALT programs use a combination of thermal and broadband multi-axis random vibration, although other conditions (such as humidity and voltage) can be applied.

 Currently, there is no industry standard for HALT testing.
-However, the following stresses are usually applied to one or more functionally monitored test specimens until failure:
+However, the following stress levels are usually applied to one or more functionally monitored test specimens until failure:

 - Progressive reduction in temperature to determine the lower operational limit and then the lower destruct limit